-Just six months after the delayed Tokyo 2020 Olympic Games, all eyes turned toward China for the 2022 Winter Olympics and Paralympics.
-Just as in 2008, the Communist Party of China has continued its legacy of sportswashing – using the Games to distract from its major human rights abuses strengthen the perception of the Party’s validity, power and trust on the world stage.
+Happening just six months after the delayed Tokyo 2020 Olympic Games, all eyes turn toward China for the Winter Olympics and Paralympics.
+Just as in 2008, the Communist Party of China will continue its legacy of sportswashing – using these Games to distract from its major human rights abuses.
+This Olympics will also provide the opportunity for Beijing to re-open the country to tourists and businesses after the COVID-19 pandemic and strengthen the perception of the Party’s validity, power and trust on the world stage.

 Human Rights Abuses in China